rushikeshchopaderc/FoundrySoliditySmartContracts/README.md

 You need to write the tests and deployment script as well along with the smart contracts.
 Step 1: Make a solidity script for deploying in the script folder.
 Naming convention : YOUR-DEPLOYMENT-CONTRACT.s.sol

-Step 2: Use command line to compile the deployment script $ forge script script/YOUR-DEPLOYMENT-CONTRACT.s.sol If the rpc url is not defined, the smart contract is deployed to the local anvil chain by default.
-To deploy to other testnets, you need to use this command $forge script script/YOUR-DEPLOYMENT-CONTRACT.s.sol --rpc-url http://127.0.0.1:8545 (This is anvil url, you can pass in any other rpc url.
+Step 2: Use command line to compile the deployment script % forge script script/YOUR-DEPLOYMENT-CONTRACT.s.sol If the rpc url is not defined, the smart contract is deployed to the local anvil chain by default.
+To deploy to other testnets, you need to use this command
+% forge script script/YOUR-DEPLOYMENT-CONTRACT.s.sol --rpc-url http://127.0.0.1:8545 (This is anvil url, you can pass in any other rpc url.
 This is a simulation deployment.
 This will make a broadcast folder in the parent folder which maintains all logs of deployment)

-Step 3: Instead of simulation, you can also broadcast the smart contract to acutal blockchain using this command $forge script script/YOUR-DEPLOYMENT-CONTRACT.s.sol --rpc-url http://127.0.0.1:8545 --broadcast --private key "YOUR-PRIVATE-KEY"
+Step 3: Instead of simulation, you can also broadcast the smart contract to acutal blockchain using this command
+% forge script script/YOUR-DEPLOYMENT-CONTRACT.s.sol --rpc-url http://127.0.0.1:8545 --broadcast --private key "YOUR-PRIVATE-KEY"
 Note:
 - This is not a good practise to write the private key in the terminal.
 Though this is not a good practice when it comes to actual mainnet deployment purposes.
 1) Once you create this .env file, mention it in the .gitignore file.